 - a. "pay for the actual loss of "Business Income" and "Rental Value" you sustain due to the necessary "suspension" of your "operations" during the "period of restoration".
-The "suspension" must be caused by direct "loss" to property at a "premises" caused by or resulting from any Covered Cause of Loss;" and - b. "will pay Extra Expense you sustain during the "period of restoration;" and - c. that "[w]hen a Covered Cause of Loss causes damage to property other than Covered Property at a "premises", [CIC] will pay for the actual loss of "Business Income" and necessary Extra Expense you sustain caused by action of civil authority that prohibits access to the "premises..."

-7. While the Policy was in force, Dr. Sirocky sustained a loss due to the spread of orders issued by the Governor of Ohio and the Ohio Department of Health addressing SARS-CoV-
+The "suspension" must be caused by direct "loss" to property at a "premises" caused by or resulting from any Covered Cause of Loss;" and - b. "pay Extra Expense you sustain during the "period of restoration;" and - c. "pay for the actual loss of "Business Income" you sustain and "Extra expense" you incur caused by action of civil authority that prohibits access to the "premises" due to direct physical "loss" to property, other than at the "premises," caused by or resulting from any Covered Cause of Loss." - 7.
+While the Policy was in force, Steelial sustained a loss due to the spread of SARSorders issued by the Governor of Ohio and the Ohio Department of Health addressing SARS-CoV-

-SARS-CoV-2 and COVID-19 in the community.
+CoV-2 and COVID-19 in the community.

-8. While the Policy was in force, Dr. Sirocky sustained a loss due to the civil authority by the insurance industry.
+8. While the Policy was in force, Steelial sustained a loss due to the civil authority